Nano1337/Nano1337.github.io/_pages/about.md

 My research interests lie at the intersection of machine learning and medical imaging.
 I'm fascinated about the practical applications of artificial intelligence in automation and as an aid to work more efficiently.
 I hope to use my experience in full-cycle machine learning model development to create end-to-end solutions in better understanding medical images and video.
 Ultimately, I want to help with the clinical translation of novel methods from academia into the real world.
 # Other Interests
 When I'm not busy working, I'm:\
-🎻 Playing viola as section leader in the non-major Orchestra - Ask me about the Studio Ghibli suite!\
+🎻 Playing viola as section leader in the Orchestra - Ask me about the Studio Ghibli suite!\
 🤖 Surfing research Twitter keeping up daily ML breakthroughs\
 🎵 Listening to music (I'm a big fan of [NIKI](https://open.spotify.com/playlist/37i9dQZF1DWT47jrFbmL3z?si=e0134c75caa14969), [Sundial](https://open.spotify.com/playlist/0XzQPRIVtZxCEaqmNRN8cs?si=dc8d6700d92c4f9c), and [Ed Sheeran](https://open.spotify.com/playlist/37i9dQZF1DWWxPM4nWdhyI?si=6d5cf70ceaa64a05))\
 🏸 Playing Badminton and Working out \